 The majority of the tooling we will use and demo is web-based, however, AiT is a mindset, so we believe you will benefit from attending the class and learning a theory to apply to any product/language.

-Yes, one of core drivers to educate others in identifying and strategizing problems before automating them.
+Yes, one of the core drivers to educate others in identifying and strategizing problems before automating them.
 We will offer techniques and teach you skills to become better at analysing your context and using that information to build a plan towards successful automation.

 The current setup is using Java and JS.
 Importantly though, we focus more on the thinking then the implementation, so while we’ll be reading and writing code, the languages are just a vehicle for the context of the class.